krenfix15/light-responsive-stepper/README.md

 # light-responsive-stepper
 This is my thesis for finishing the CS degree and is represented by an embedded system to control rotation according to light intensity using the STM32F429I-DISC1 microcontroller.
+The project's main idea is a system to search for the best angle to position a solar panel based on light intensity.

 # What I Learned